-First, clubs convey some sort of ownership.
+First, clubs convey some ownership.
 The corporate clubs convey ownership of the club, and the club owns the property.
 Others convey ownership of rights to use the property and to improve it.

-If you are thinking of starting a fishing club, figure out what level of ownership you plan to yield.
+If you are considering starting a fishing club, figure out what level of ownership you plan to yield.
 When you accept money into a club, expect members to buy into your ownership.

 The best news?
 You get to decide what that ownership level is.
 Then, your prospective members get to decide if the value is there for what they want.

-That blue collar club?
+That blue-collar club?
 Expectations aren't very high.
 When they hold their annual meeting, it's almost like a dinner on the grounds of the local Baptist church.
 Everyone brings a covered dish, eats heartily, catches up on everyone's lives, talks about the good old days, and then they go home.
 That other club?
-They have a staff, starting with a full time caretaker.
-That caretaker is married to the full time chef.
-And, these clubs often have housekeepers and handymen to make sure everything gets done.
-That way, when the members come, they can play rather than fix broken boards on the dock, charge batteries, or deal with stopped up plumbing.
+They have a staff, starting with a full-time caretaker.
+That caretaker is married to the full-time chef.
+And these clubs often have housekeepers and handymen to ensure everything gets done.
+That way, when the members come, they can play rather than fix broken boards on the dock, charge batteries, or deal with stopped-up plumbing.

-Each fishing club has a set of rules, usually in the form of a set of by-laws.
-When a new member signs up, they must sign both a waiver of liability and a letter acknowledging receipt and understanding of said by-laws.
+Each fishing club has a set of rules, usually in the form of by-laws.
+When new members sign up, they must sign both a waiver of liability and a letter acknowledging receipt and understanding of said by-laws.
 In the membership contract, written in legalese, a member concedes expulsion if these rules are broken.

 If you want a fishing club, have by-laws to protect yourself and your members.

-Be prepared to have a large liability insurance policy.
-People get hurt, or do something stupid and get hurt.
+Be prepared to have a significant liability insurance policy.
+People get hurt or do something stupid and get hurt.

-We haven't even talked about the fishing part yet, have we?
+We have yet to talk about the fishing part, have we?

 As you can see, there are a lot of things to decide.
 And, for the sake of stress-free times and not having to buy stock in the company that makes Mylanta, decide all this stuff way before forming your club and taking anyone's money.

 Speaking of money, what do those dollars buy for the member?
 That circles back to their rights—and yours.
-You are now realizing how much money makes this endeavor worth the effort.
+You now realize how much money makes this endeavor worth the effort.